Skip to content

 The 5G API Sprint was announced by José Pedro Nascimento, chief technology officer of Altice Portugal, at the Web Summit, one of Europe's largest technology fairs, which ends this Thursday.

-TV Guide The new program, which is actually a competition, is a challenge for companies, startups and programmers to create prototypes or redesign applications using standardized telecom APIs (application interfaces).
-In other words, companies submit a proposal to develop a service or application and MEO makes available, free of charge, the definitions and protocols that underpin certain services so that programmers and interested entities can create their own solutions, acting as accelerators in the creation of services, preferably in areas such as security, robotics or health, according to the company's announcement.
+The new program, which is in practice a competition, is a challenge for companies, startups and programmers to create prototypes or redesign applications based on standardized telecom APIs ( TV Guide application interfaces).
+In other words, companies submit a proposal to develop a service or application and MEO makes available, free of charge, the definitions and protocols that underpin certain services so that programmers and interested parties can create their own solutions, acting as accelerators in the creation of services, preferably in areas such as security, robotics or health, according to the company's announcement.

 "The [MEO] network is a well of information.
 Millions of devices are connected, the information there is very complex, but it can be very useful for developing applications.
 And if this information is structured in the form of APIs, so that programmers can use it without accessing the complexity of the network, but can develop their applications on top of it or redesign applications for other ecosystems, we'll be exploring something that isn't being fully explored.